Bootcamp Format

 Whether you're just entering the DFIR field or you're an experienced analyst looking to refine your techniques, this course offers a structured, hands-on approach to evidence acquisition, artifact analysis, and incident response, preparing you to investigate and respond to real-world security incidents with confidence.

-System Requirements:
+System Requirements

-what you need to for the course
+What you need for the course

 To ensure an optimal learning experience, you will have access to our hosted virtual lab environment with 24 credit hours of lab access.
 Learners can purchase more credit hours if they need.
 This eliminates the need to configure local virtual machines and allows you to seamlessly follow along with all hands-on exercises in a secure, controlled environment.

-Refund Policy:
+Refund Policy

 Refund requests for In-person and Online Virtual Training are accepted before the refund deadline and as long as the online course has not been accessed.
 To initiate a refund, please submit your request to [email protected].
 The registration fee will be refunded, minus a $50 refund processing fee, to the original payment method.
 Please be advised that CYBER 5W OnDemand Courses are non-refundable and non-transferable once payment has been completed and course material has been accessed.